370417/bevy_gizmo_log/README.md

 ## Motivation

 1. Make adding gizmos as quick and easy as possible.
-2. Add gizmos anywhere, even in code not managed by bevy.
+2. Add gizmos from anywhere, even from code not managed by bevy.

 ## Getting started